pseudolanguagecompiler/pseudoC/README.md

 PseudoC parsed successfully
 AST: [While (> x 0) [Print x, Set x (x - 1)]]

-# PseudoC - Practical Pseudocode Compiler
+# How λIR works: The PseudoC backend

 ` Proto-framework for universal verified compilation or in laymens terms it's the Pseudo-idea for the pseudocode for the pseudo_c compiler`